rodber/chevereto-free/README.md

 - ❤ A large [Community](https://chevereto.com/community/)
 - ⭐ Used everywhere, including at [high scale](https://chevereto.top/)

-## 🎉 Future plans for Chevereto-Free

-By November 2021 this repo will be superseded and [Chevereto-Free will merge with Chevereto!](https://github.com/chevereto/Chevereto-Free/discussions/84)

-You can support us by starring us at [⭐chevereto/chevereto](https://github.com/chevereto/chevereto) and by [💖purchasing](https://chevereto.com/pricing) our software.

 ## About this fork

-Chevereto-Free is a fork of [Chevereto V3](https://chevereto.com/features) in which only basic features are preserved. **This fork removes**:
+Chevereto-Free is a fork of [Chevereto V3.16](https://chevereto.com/releases#v3_16_0) in which only basic features are preserved. **This fork removes**:

 - Social network login
-- Support for external Storage servers
+- External Storage servers
-- User content likes + user following system
+- User content likes
+- Following system
-- Manage banners
+- Banners

 ## Documentation

 Documentation can be found at [v3-docs.chevereto.com](https://v3-docs.chevereto.com/)